creame/trellis-simple-sync/README.md

 `./bin/sync.sh prod example.com media down`\
 `./bin/sync.sh prod example.com all up`

+## Skipping GUIDs

+Skipping the GUID column is the default behaviour as it can have unwanted effects on production environments.
+If you are sure you want to replace GUID URLs, for example if you are deploying a site to production for the first time, you can prevent skipping GUIDs with `--extra-vars "skip_guids=false"`.

+Example:\
+`./bin/sync.sh prod example.com db up --extra-vars "skip_guids=false"`

 ## Notes
 * Tested up to Ansible 2.6.1
 * Replace Elementor urls on database sync (if installed).